 The men were offered one-hour one-to-one sessions with a HOPE worker who gave help with money problems as well as psychosocial support using motivational interviewing.
 In the sessions the HOPE worker:

 The number of sessions depended on what each person needed.

-This study will help us understand if HOPE reduces the risk of suicide and self-harm.
+This study will help us understand whether people have benefitted from using HOPE services, and if HOPE reduces the risk of suicide and self-harm.
 It will inform the delivery of the HOPE service and a possible national roll-out.